hay-kot/scaffold/docs/docs/scaffold-file.md

 {{ .Computed.shuffled }}
 ```

+!!! tip
+    Computed variables are generally of type `string` however, there is special handling for boolean and integer types.
+Scaffold will attempt to parse the resulting string into a boolean, and then an integer.

 ### Rewrites

 Rewrites working with the [template scaffolds](./index.md#terminology) to perform a path rewrite to another directory.
 The following example defines a rewrite that will render the `templates/defaults.yaml` file to the `roles/{{ .ProjectKebab }}/defaults/main.yaml` path.